mobiletest2016/machine-learning-articles/articles/using-constant-padding-reflection-padding-and-replication-padding-with-keras.md

 [![](images/constantpad.jpg)]

 As you can see, the feature maps that are the output of the `Conv2D` layer that is applied to the input data, are smaller than the input data itself.
 This is perfectly normal, and normally, one would apply [zero padding](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-use-padding-with-keras.md/#how-to-use-same-zero-padding-with-keras).
-However, can't we pad with a constant value \[latex\]c\[/latex\] instead of zeros?
+However, can't we pad with a constant value $c$ instead of zeros?

 Yes!

-This is what constant padding does: the "frame" around the feature maps which ensures that their size equals the size of the input data, is filled with the specified \[latex\]c\[/latex\].
+This is what constant padding does: the "frame" around the feature maps which ensures that their size equals the size of the input data, is filled with the specified $c$.
 Let's now take a look at Keras implementations for 1D and 2D data :)

 ### Keras ConstantPadding1D